-Several SPECTRA stereotypes allow multiple perspectives of the same main model (see Assessment Context section).
-These stereotypes are placed on the dependencies between an Assessment Context element and a block or part in the System Context to indicate the role of this element in relation to the boundary and scope of the assessment.
+Several SPECTRA metadata elements allow multiple perspectives of the same main model (see Assessment Context section).
+These metadata elements are placed on the dependencies between an Assessment Context element and a block or part in the System Context to indicate the role of this element in relation to the boundary and scope of the assessment.